Code-Institute-Org/html-css-project/html-css-project-implementation-guide.md

 ---

 By focusing on reflections, challenges, successes, and proposed improvements, the retrospective report provides meaningful insights without duplicating the detailed documentation already present in the README.

+---

+## Plagiarism Guidelines for Learners

+In this AI-Augmented Pair Programming Project, it is crucial to maintain academic integrity and avoid plagiarism.
+Here are specific guidelines and strategies to help you understand and adhere to ethical practices, along with ways assessors can verify compliance.

+### Project Overview Section
+**Guidelines on AI Tool Usage:**
+- **Use Responsibly:** While using AI tools like GitHub Copilot, ensure that the code you submit is your own.
+You should be able to explain all AI-generated content.
+- **Document Usage:** Clearly document where and how AI tools were used in your project, specifying the contributions made by AI versus your own work.

+### Pre-Implementation Artefacts Section
+**Progress Submissions:**
+- **Intermediate Deliverables:** Submit drafts of your project plan, wireframes, and initial code.
+These should show the evolution of your project and your understanding at each stage.

+### Documentation Section
+**Version Control Analysis:**
+- **Regular Commits:** Make regular commits to your version control system (e.g., GitHub) to document your progress.
+Each commit should have a clear message detailing the changes made.
+- **Detailed Contribution Reports:** Include a report explaining your contributions at each stage of the project.
+Clearly differentiate between AI-generated code and your own work.

+**Plagiarism Detection:**
+- **Use of Tools:** Be aware that plagiarism detection tools will be used to scan your code and documentation for similarities with other sources.
+Ensure that all content is original or properly cited.

+### Implementation Guidelines

+#### Project Plan and User Stories (10%)
+- **Original Content:** Your project plan and user stories must be your own work.
+Avoid copying from other sources without proper attribution.
+- **Specificity and Detail:** Ensure that your user stories are specific to your project scenario and not generic templates from the internet.

+#### Design Documentation (10%)
+- **Create Your Own Designs:** Wireframes and UX design documentation should be original.
+If you use design tools or templates, customize them significantly to reflect your unique project requirements.
+- **Accessibility Considerations:** Document how you have considered accessibility in your design.
+This should be based on your understanding and application of accessibility standards.

+#### Version Control Setup (5%)
+- **Consistent Use:** Use your version control system consistently.
+Regular, descriptive commits will help demonstrate your ongoing work and understanding.
+- **Branching Strategy:** While branching is not required, document any strategies used to manage different parts of your project.

+#### AI Tool Usage Plan (5%)
+- **Clear Usage Plan:** Document your plan for using AI tools.
+Specify which parts of the project will use AI-generated code and how you will ensure the quality and originality of this code.

+#### Code Quality and Standards (15%)
+- **Adhere to Standards:** Ensure your code meets HTML5/CSS3 standards and follows best practices for readability and maintainability.
+- **Review and Optimize:** Review and optimize AI-generated code.
+Clearly document any modifications or optimizations you make.

+#### AI-Generated Code Integration (15%)
+- **Document AI Use:** Clearly document where AI-generated code is used.
+Include comments in the code to highlight AI-generated sections.
+- **Critical Assessment:** Critically assess AI-generated code for quality and relevance.
+Make necessary adjustments to ensure it fits your project requirements.

+#### Functional Implementation (20%)
+- **Meet Acceptance Criteria:** Ensure your implementation meets all user stories' acceptance criteria.
+Document any challenges and how you addressed them.
+- **Original Implementation:** Avoid copying implementation details from other sources.
+Your solution should be unique to your project scenario.

+#### Final Project Submission (10%)
+- **Complete Submission:** Ensure your final project submission includes a fully functional web application, source code repository, and deployment link.
+- **Proper Attribution:** If you use any external resources or libraries, provide proper attribution and documentation.

+#### Retrospective Report (10%)
+- **Reflect Honestly:** Your retrospective report should honestly reflect your development process, challenges faced, and lessons learned.
+It should be your own analysis and not copied from other sources.

+### Plagiarism Guidelines Summary

+1. **Use AI Tools Responsibly:** Ensure you understand and can explain all AI-generated content.
+2. **Document Everything:** Clearly document the use of AI tools, progress, and contributions.
+3. **Submit Original Work:** Your project plan, user stories, designs, code, and retrospective report must be original and specific to your project.
+4. **Use Version Control:** Make regular, descriptive commits to document your progress and contributions.
+5. **Attribute Properly:** Properly cite any external resources or libraries used in your project.

+By following these guidelines, you can ensure that your work is original, demonstrates your understanding, and adheres to academic integrity standards.
+Assessors will use these documented processes and tools to verify the originality and authenticity of your work.